shashban/node_express/README.md

    ![](assets/images/github-settings.png)

 1. Go to "Secrets".
-Create a new secret called "WebApp_PublishProfile" and paste the contents from the settings file.
+Create a new secret called "AZURE_WEBAPP_PUBLISH_PROFILE" and paste the contents from the settings file.

    ![](assets/images/create-secret.png)